Bhargavi-Chaudhary-803/Verdian/README.md

 # Verdian, A Smart Waste Management Platform

-AI-powered waste segregation and recycling optimization system.
+Hey!
+We created a AI-powered waste segregation and recycling optimization system to help the Indian Society!

 ## Features